FarronF/limerick-council-meetings/meetings/2022/10/24-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 19th September 2022.md

 On Council-led new-build social housing schemes, there is a target to design 15% of the

 overall number of units to a Universal Design (UD) standard.
-The UD standard will apply to--- 9
+The UD standard will apply to
+---
+9

 schemes being initiated now.
 The UD standard offers a wheelchair-liveable home and will